mekatronik-achmadi/example_collection/embedded/esp32/blink_oled/arduino/README.md

 # ESP32 Arduino Example

 This particular example show minimum example of ESP32 using Arduino framework, which actually employ ESP-IDF and GGC-Xtensa under the hood.
-For that reason, the source written in same C-API with ESP-IDF despite in regular INO file.
+For that reason, the source written in same C-API as ESP-IDF (not C++) despite in regular INO file.

 ## Contents
 - [Minimum Hardware](#minimum-hardware)